 - Always engage & help other bloggers by answering questions, participating in polls and showing up for live videos.

-- Share content from other people more often then you share your own posts.
+- Share content from other people more often than you share your own posts.
 This will build up your reputation.

 Don’t be afraid to reach out to other bloggers and offer to write a guest post for them!

 Go through their blog and research their most popular posts.
 Pitch them a post idea that’s similar to one of their most popular posts because you already know that their audience will be interested.
-Be sure to include a couple back links to your own blog in the post and share the post on your social networks once it’s published!
+Be sure to include a couple of backlinks to your own blog in the post and share the post on your social networks once it’s published!

 Also, try to write blog posts that are known for generating lots of traffic.

 How to Create Irresistible Content

 - Interviews.
 Reach out to more popular bloggers and offer to interview them.
 Befriend them, send them a list of questions to save their time and share some of their posts on social media too.